emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 1>
 ```

-So far, the SQL Server 2019 instance has been deployed and can be connected.
+So far, the Microsoft SQL Server 2019 instance has been deployed and can be connected.

-### Create Data Tables
+### Create Database and Data Tables

+This section describes how to create a database and data table in Microsoft SQL Server.

-1. Create the database `mqtt` in SQL Server using the connection created from the previous section.
+1. Create a database `mqtt` in SQL Server using the connection created from the previous section.

 ```bash
 ...